Household briefing

 A run sheet for the household.

 Family life has patterns.
-School mornings.
+Weekday mornings.
 Sport nights.
 Library days.
 Bin nights.
 Bedtime negotiations.

 Chaos, Sorted turns those moving parts into a simple run sheet for the day.